singhcse/Practice/README.md

 # Practice
-This repository contains random problems and their solutions
+This repository contains random problems and their solutions.